-How To Grip A Skateboard Deck
+How to grip a Skateboard Deck

 Gripping skateboard decks is a technique that will only improve after practice like skateboarding itself.
 If you are new to the skill then here is a guide of everything you will need to know on how to grip yourself a deck.
-Although before we get started if you are not yet ready to take the plunge into learning then at The Black Sheep Store we will happily grip any board under the width of 8.75".
+Although before we get started and if you are not yet ready to take the plunge into learning then at The Black Sheep Store we will happily grip any board under the width of 8.75".
 May I also add that grip tape is an essential part of any skateboard set up, this is because it provides that necessary traction that will keep your feet in place.

 A file (to grind down the edges of the grip)

 You may have seen skateboards that have fancy designs on the individuals grip tape.
 For example it could be a cut out design in the grip tape that showcases the graphic on the top of the skateboard deck.
 Some people also like to do general patterns using different colours and types of grip.
 Once you have mastered the initial skill you will be able to experiment but for now lets keep it simple with the basics :